In-Depth Analysis Reviewby Martin Izsak |

 suspected and hoped, it is an alien planet, earning the story some more

 positive points.
 And it's not an Earth copy either.
-It's got it's own
+It's got its own

 name: Messaline.
 Well, it looks like it's about to be colonized with